 Our favorite solution to this problem is to have the annuity payments paid directly into a basic settlement protection trust.
 Using this approach, the annuity payments that are paid into the settlement protection trust are then sent to the client.

 Here’s the result: the client still receives the monthly payments from the structured settlement annuity.
-If he or she sees a “cash now” commercial and suddenly decides to go sell the future payments to a factoring company, the client won’t be able to go through with the transaction?
+If he or she sees a “cash now” commercial and suddenly decides to go sell the future payments to a factoring company, the client won’t be able to go through with the transaction.
 Why?
-Because the client is not the payee or owner of the annuity.
-The trust is the owner and payee of the annuity.
+Because the client is not the payee annuity.
+The trust is the payee of the annuity.